 The Haleakalā volcano on the island of Maui is one of the highest mountains in Hawai'i, reaching an elevation of 10,023 feet (3,055 m) at its summit on Pu'u 'Ula'ula.
 Near the summit is a volcanic cone known as Kolekole with some of the best astronomy viewing in the world.
-In 1961, an Executive Order of Hawai'i Governor Ouinn established High the Haleakalā Altitude Observatories Site, sometimes referred to as "Science City".
-The site is managed by the University of Hawai'i.

 The National Science Foundation (NSF) has authorized the development of the Advanced Technology Solar Telescope (ATST) within the 18-acre University of Hawai'i Institute for Astronomy High Altitude Observatories (HO) site.
 The ATST represents a collaboration of 22 institutions, reflecting a broad segment of the solar physics community.
 The ATST project will be the largest and most capable solar telescope in the world.
-It will be an indispensable tool and for exploring understanding physical processes on the Sun that ultimately affect Earth.
+It will be an indispensable tool for exploring and understanding physical processes on the Sun that ultimately affect Earth.

-The ATST Project will be contained within a 0.74 acre site footprint in the
+The ATST Project will be contained within a 0.74 acre site footprint in the HO site.

-HO site.
 An Environmental Impact Statement was completed for the ATST project (NSF 2009), and the NSF issued a Record of Decision in December of 2009.
-The Haleakalā National Park (HALE) Road Corridor will be used for transportation during construction and use of the ATST.
+The Haleakalā National Park (HALE) Road

+Corridor will be used for transportation during construction and use of the ATST.

 The HO and HALE road corridor contain biological ecosystems that are both unique and fragile.
 The landscape at HO is considered to be an alpine dry shrubland vegetation type.
 A diverse fauna of resident insects and spiders reside in the there (Medeiros and Loope 1994).
-These arthropods inhabit unique natural habitats on the bare lava flows cones with and cinder limited vegetation.
+These arthropods inhabit unique natural habitats on the bare lava flows and cinder cones with limited vegetation.
 Vegetation covers less than 5% of the open ground, and food is apparently scarce.

 The ecosystem at the HO is extremely xeric, caused by relatively low precipitation, porous lava substrates that retain negligible amounts of moisture, little plant cover, and high solar radiation.
-The dark, heatabsorbing cinder provides only slight from the protection extreme temperatures.
+The dark, heat-absorbing cinder provides only slight protection from the extreme temperatures.
 Thermal regulation and moisture conservation are critical adaptations of arthropods that occur in this unusual habitat.

-An inventory and assessment of the arthropod fauna at the HO site was conducted in 2003 as part of the Long Range Development Plan (LRDP) for Haleakalā the High Altitude Observatories.
-This inventory and assessment was updated in December 2005 to provide a more detailed description of the arthropod fauna at the two proposed ATST sites, and identify Hawaiian native arthropod species or habitats, if any, that could be impacted by construction or operation of the ATST.
+An inventory and assessment of the arthropod fauna at the HO site was conducted in 2003 as part of the Long

+Range Development Plan (LRDP) for the Haleakalā High Altitude Observatories.
+This inventory and assessment was updated in December 2005 to provide a detailed description of arthropod fauna at the two proposed ATST sites, and identify Hawaiian native arthropod species or habitats, if any, that could be impacted by construction or operation of the ATST.
 In an effort to be complete, supplemental sampling was conducted in 2007 to provide a seasonal component and additional nighttime sampling not included in the previous two inventories.
-Sampling in June 2009 was baseline conducted establish to conditions for future Programmatic Monitoring.
+Sampling in June 2009 was conducted to establish baseline conditions for future Programmatic Monitoring.